Daniel-Harrington/UnNano/README.md

 5. **Add AFM Data**

-   Drag in your Thorlabs AFM output csv (in semicolon-delimited CSV format)
+   Drag in a Thorlabs AFM output csv (in semicolon-delimited CSV format)
 7. **Generate STL**

    Hit the generation button and retrieve your 3D .stl file
 ---